MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

 ## Working with tokens and consents

-When you're working with data plane APIs, the workload frontend needs to acquire a token for calls to its backend.
+When you're working with data plane APIs, the workload frontend needs to acquire a token for calls to the workload backend.

 The following sections describe how the workload frontend should use the [JavaScript API](./authentication-javascript-api.md) and [on-behalf-of (OBO) flows](/entra/identity-platform/v2-oauth2-on-behalf-of-flow) to acquire tokens for the workload and external services, and to work with consents.